Kathleen Sheridan, PhD

 1040 W. Harrison St. (MC 147), Chicago, IL 60607

 Kathleen M. Sheridan is an associate professor in the department of Educational Psychology.
+She also coordinates the Human Development and Learning program.
 Dr. Sheridan received her PhD in Child and Family Studies from the University of Wisconsin-Madison and her MA from Washington University in St. Louis.
-Her research interests include early math literacy, professional development for early childhood educators, online learning and course development in higher education, and teacher presence in online courses.
-Sheridan has been published in leading academic journals, delivered keynote speeches, and has presented her work at workshops and at national and international conferences.
+Her research interests include early STEM literacy and professional development for early childhood educators, online learning and course development in higher education, and teacher presence in online courses.
+Sheridan has been published in leading academic journals, delivered keynote speeches, and has presented her work at workshops and at regional, national and international conferences.

 Sheridan, K., Kelly, M. A., & Bentz, D. T. (2013).
 A Follow-Up Study of the Indicators of Teaching Presence Critical to Students in Online Courses.
 In Z. Akyol, & D. Garrison (Eds.), Educational Communities of Inquiry: Theoretical Framework, Research and Practice (pp. 67-83).
 Hershey, PA: Information Science Reference. doi:10.4018/978-1-4666-2110-7.ch005